 Kids and the Fundamentals of Capitalism

-Later that evening during dinner, Nina complained mightily about how her competition kept them from earning more money.
+Later that evening during dinner, Nina complained to us about how the competition had kept her from earning more money — proving that even younger children are wise enough to understand the market power of a monopoly.

 Lemonade Stands Aren’t the Only Monopolies Out There

-A while back, Mark from Buy Like Buffett featured three companies that have virtual monopolies.
-That is, although they don’t control 100 percent of the market, they dominate their market niche to such a degree that they actually have little or no competition.
+Awhile back, I read an article that discussed three companies with virtual monopolies.
+That is, although they don’t control 100% of the market, they dominate their market niche to such a degree that they actually have little or no competition.
+The highlighted companies were: ESPN, Google, and Monsanto.

 Still I can think of a few other virtual monopolies out there that really frustrate me because of the lack of competition.